-- RTO transaction to be completed within 6 months (Q4-2023) - Copper Bullet executed an LOI with AIM 6 Ventures Inc, a TSX-V listed Capital Pool Company ("AIM") on April 17, 2023 - AIM has a total of 8.9M shares outstanding and 890k options (strike price of \$0.0691 per share) and 330k broker warrants (strike price of \$0.10 per share) - Prior to the closing of the merger between Copper Bullet and AIM, AIM is expected to have cash of approximately C\$400,000 - Use of proceeds to go towards G&A, geophysics, drilling, etc. shown on the right (full breakdown in Appendix or NI 43-101 technical report)
+- RTO or IPO transaction to be completed within 6 months (Q4-2024) - Copper Bullet has identified many shells. - Or upon raising over \$2 million Copper Bullet will complete an IPO - Use of proceeds to go towards G&A, geophysics, drilling, etc. shown on the right (full breakdown in Appendix or NI 43-101 technical report)